-The fund is suitable for those who want a fossil-free equity fund index-oriented at a low fee with a preference for choosing companies that are ranked high in sustainability and which follows the largest listed companies on the European stock markets.
+The fund is suitable for those who want an index-oriented fund with low fee and with sustainable investments that follows the largest listed companies in Europe.
 The investment horizon should be at least five years and one must be able to accept that large price fluctuations may occur.